DavideFast/University/README.md

 ## Show eBPF object

-List all object of certain category (it will show id, name and other information): <br/>
+List of all objects of certain categories (it will show id, name and other information): <br/>
 > sudo bpftool prog list <br/>
 > sudo bpftool net list <br/>
 > sudo bftool map list <br/>